jhrf/parabam-docs/source/Introduction.rst

 Running parabam on a cluster
 ++++++++++++++++++++++++++++

 Some users may wish to run parabam on a high powered computing service like a cluster.
 On systems such as these you may not have root access, so you may not be able to install to the Python system directories.
-In these cases you may wish to use parabam within a [virtualenv](https://docs.python.org/3/tutorial/venv.html).
+In these cases you may wish to use parabam within a `virtualenv <https://docs.python.org/3/tutorial/venv.html>`_.